thevapelabs-io/render-nft/README.md

         };
     ```

-## Lưu ý
+## Note
-CÁC FOLDER HÌNH ẢNH NHƯ BACKGROUNDS, SKINS,...
-PHẢI ĐƯỢC SẮP XẾP ĐÚNG THỨ TỰ TỪ TRÊN XUỐNG DƯỚI
-THÌ ẢNH MỚI RENDER CHÍNH XÁC!
+IMAGE FOLDERS SUCH AS BACKGROUNDS, SKINS, ETC., MUST BE ARRANGED IN THE CORRECT ORDER FROM TOP TO BOTTOM FOR THE IMAGES TO RENDER ACCURATELY!

-## Sử Dụng
+## Usage
-1. Chạy lệnh để render NFT:
+1. Run the command to render NFTs:
     ```bash
     npm run start
     ```